 - c is approximately the dose whose response is nearest to the mid response.
 We can approximate this with the average of the Response variable, so we can use the formula VAVERAGE(&X).
 MedCalc will substitute the symbol &X with the independent X-variable we have selected in the dialog box which is Dose.
 So VAVERAGE(&X) will return the average value of the Dose variable.
 See VAVERAGE function.

 - b is the slope and we can estimate it with the function VSLOPE(&X,&Y).
 See VSLOPE function.

 We can enter these formulae in the corresponding input fields:

-We are now ready to proceed and click the OK button.
+We are now ready to proceed and click OK.

 To find the model's parameters, MedCalc uses the Levenberg-Marquardt iterative procedure (Press et al., 2007), which yields the following results:

 The result tables show that the procedures stopped after 72 iterations because the Convergence criterion was met, i.e. the software could not obtain a further reduction of the Residual standard deviation.

 Next the initial parameters are listed: the formulae VMAX(&Y), VMIN(&Y), VAVERAGE(&X) and VSLOPE(&X,&Y) yielded the values 24.2, 0.1, 15.6778 and 0.5116 for d, a, c and b respectively, quite close to our own estimates based on the inspection of the scatter diagram, which were 25, 0, 18,and 0.5.

 The program reports the sample size and the Residual standard deviation, followed with the regression equation and the calculated values of the regression parameters.